The Neutral Mask: From Movement to Acting

 Course Number: NACT 3341

 Course Format: Studio

 Permission Required: No

-In preparing for an acting role, what comes before acting technique and the study of the character?
-This theatre arts and movement course is about (re)discovering the neutral state-–a human condition without preconceptions, judgments, and biases.
-From imagined environments, the wearer of the neutral mask receives sensory input.
-Through exercises and structured improvisations, participants find a state of equilibrium and economy of movement.
-The student's point of focus is to develop keener awareness of one’s self and of one’s surroundings.
-This creates an optimal state from which to begin a study of acting technique or a character study.
+In preparing for an acting role, what comes before technique and the study of the character?
+This theater arts and movement course is about (re)discovering the neutral state—a condition free of preconceptions, judgments, and biases.
+The wearer of the neutral mask receives sensory input from imagined environments.
+Participants arrive at a state of equilibrium and economy of movement through exercises and structured improvisation.
+The goal for students is to develop a keener awareness of themselves and their surroundings.
+Doing this creates an optimal state from which to begin a study of acting technique or a character study.
 The course is designed as an introduction to or refresher course in acting and movement studies for all students of the performing arts, for educators, and for anyone interested in exploring the neutral state.
 Wear comfortable clothing and footwear.